minepy/mictools/README.rst

 Tutorial
 --------
-We analyze the datasaurus dataset https://www.autodeskresearch.com/publications/samestats (DOI: 10.1145/3025453.3025912), composed by 13 relationships (for a total of 26 variables) with the same summary statistics (e.g. the Pearson's correlation), while being very different in appearance.
+We analyze the "Datasaurus" synthetic dataset generated following the approach discussed at  https://www.autodeskresearch.com/publications/samestats
+(DOI: 10.1145/3025453.3025912).
+The dataset contains 26 variables linked by 13 relationships which have the same summary statistics (e.g. the Pearson's correlation), but are very different in appearance.
 The dataset was modified in order to destroy secondary associations.
 In this example we test the entire set of possible associations (for a total of 26*(26-1)/2 = 325 relationships).